English Language and Literature

 PS - American Literature

 The collection consists of monographic materials (primary and secondary) and strong serial holdings.
-It is our policy to acquire significant new editions of primary works and revised versions of literary history, criticism and biography.
-All genres [poetry, short stories, essay collections, fiction, science fiction, etc] are collected.
-Literary works by established contemporary writers are purchased for the permanent collection.
-Best-selling novels and short stories, along with mysteries and science fiction are purchased for the browsing collection in the Tower Room, which houses materials of current interest.
-Primary works of children's literature are excluded.
+Significant new editions of primary works and revised versions of literary history, criticism, and biography are also collected.
+All genres (poetry, short stories, essay collections, fiction, science fiction, etc) are collected.
+Graphic novels and comics are collected to support a growing area of scholarship and teaching.
+Some bestsellers, humor, and other materials of current interest are purchased for the browsing collection in the Tower Room.
+Primary works of children's literature are excluded, save for Newbery and Caldecott award winners.